FROG DISSECTION MANUAL

 I’m betting that my guide will change your feelings about this very powerful unit.
 The steps are so detailed and the illustrations so clear that students - working in small teams - will enjoy teaching themselves.
 The connections between the frog and the human anatomy and physiology are continually pointed out.
 YOUR time will be spent hearing students "ooh and aaah" (and "ugh" a few times) - and enjoying guiding individuals.

-Over the last six years I've revised the guide three times, most recently in the summer of 2016, based on my annual observations of students' work.
+Over the last six years I've revised the guide three times, most recently in the spring of 2017, based on my annual observations of students' work.
 I've also added several suggestions based on my discovery of the significant advantages of bullfrogs over grass frogs.
 (See "Bullfrogs Recommended".)

 Youíll note that my frog illustrations (and their labels) are BIG.
 I created these after years of struggling with difficult-to-interpret diagrams from other sources.

 Whether you are a veteran life science teacher looking to get more out of the frog dissection activity, a new teacher looking to manage your workload while inspiring your students, or someone teaching outside your area of expertise and perhaps needing a bit of help yourself, I'm confident you'll find "Keith Wilhelmi's Self-Paced Frog Dissection Guide" to be well worth the money!